WHY WE ARE SO GOOD

 At DMR Collation we use a unique blend of medical, legal and administrative staff to ensure that the right part of our work is completed by the right person.
 This results in an exceptional level of service to our clients.

-We pride ourselves on the fact that we are constantly evolving to meet the needs and requirements of our clients which we feel is demonstrated by the fact we have not received a single complaint regarding our services in over 7 years of practice.
+We pride ourselves on the fact that we are constantly evolving to meet the needs and requirements of our clients and have maintained an excellent record of customer satisfaction and client service since our formation in 2010.

 WHY INSTRUCT DMR COLLATION?